 Helpful Hint #2: Remember to answer the whole question!

-In my experience, a lot of draft essays devote most of their time and space to answering the first part of the question (Why are you seeking the Executive MBA from Booth) and give little or no attention to the second part (What will you contribute).
-Explain why other students will find it interesting and useful to have you as a classmate.
+In my experience, a lot of draft essays devote almost all of their time and space to answering the first part of the question (Why are you seeking the Executive MBA from Booth) and give little or no attention to the second part (What will you contribute).
+Don’t forget to explain why other students will find it interesting and useful to have you as a classmate.

 Helpful Hint #3: Minimize the applesauce.

-There is no need for you to devote space to heaping praise on Booth and telling the Admissions Team how wonderful you think Booth is; they already know.
-There’s no need to sell them on this, and you don’t want to sound like you’re currying favor.
-On the other hand, it is a good idea to spend a couple of sentences discussing why you and Booth are a good fit to one another.
+There is no need for you to devote space to heaping praise on Booth and telling the Admissions Team how wonderful Booth is; they already know.
+There’s no need to sell them on this, and you don’t want to sound like you’re piling on flattery.
+On the other hand, it is a good idea to spend a few sentences discussing why you and Booth are a good fit to one another.

 Helpful Hint #4: Keep it simple!

 Short punchy sentences made up of short punchy words will always be better than long, learned sentences filled with lots of adjectives.
 Disable the semicolon key on your keyboard.

-Compare “Keep it simple” to “Invariably maximize the constructional simplicity of your written utterances; therein lies the secret to effectuating successful communications.”
+Compare “Keep it simple” to “Invariably maximize the simplicity of your written utterances, thereby effectuating successful communications.”
 See what I mean?

 Helpful Hint #5: Start from an outline.

 Writing an outline helps you organize your sequence of thoughts.
 It helps you make sure that all the things you want it to say get included, and the things you don’t need to say stay out.
 An outline makes the blank page a lot less scary.
-Key information for your outline could include the following:
+Key information for your outline could include:

 A summary of your experiences, as well as your medium and long-term objectives

-Discussion of how the Executive MBA Program will help you achieve your goals
+How the Booth Executive MBA Program will help you achieve your goals

 An overview of what you bring to the program